natejamesgithub/umd-course-projects/README.md

-# 🎓 University of Maryland Course Projects Portfolio
+# 🎓 University of Maryland Coursework Portfolio
 A curated list of course projects from my time at the University of Maryland, College Park, covering Computer Science coursework.
 - Employers: Let me add you as a collaborator so you can view these repositories!
 Please message me with your github information.